By: Marilyn L. Davis

 Alas, however much I tried to get with the program, I still respected my readers enough not to think of them as fish.

 I had to draw the line somewhere.
 So, while I get the drift of many of the clichés, I ain’t fishing today.

 I knew that hooking my readers was barking up the wrong tree.
-I vowed to spend time being authentic, original, and creative.
-I was hoping that this approach would make me stand out like a sore thumb.
+I vowed to spend time being authentic, original, and creative – and dare I dream?
+Well, I did, hoping that this approach would make me stand out like a sore thumb.